 So let’s get on with it.
 I know it’s Monday and we may not have the luxury of making something this extravagant before we rush off to work in the morning, but haven’t you ever heard of Breakfast for Dinner (or, as my family has dubbed it, “BFD”)?
 I know I for one am thinking of putting some BFD in my life tonight…We do, after all, have some leftovers to reheat 😉

 - 4 eggs

-- 1/3 cup chopped fresh basil & dill + more for finishing
+- 1/3 cup chopped fresh basil and dill, plus more for garnish

 - Maldon sea salt, for finishing